kinyanjjui/kinyanjjui/README.md

 - Hello, I’m John Kinyanjui
-- I’m interested in Machine Learning and Artificial Intelligence using python and
+- I’m interested in Machine Learning and Artificial Intelligence using Python
 - I’m currently learning implementation of deep learnig techniques and cloud platform technologies.
 - I’m looking to collaborate on open-source projects to build upon my foundation and network
 - You can reach me on: [LinkedIn](https://www.linkedin.com/in/jonn-kinyanjui/)